codesqueak/rpimeetsaws/lambda/README.md

 ## Function

 The script is called with the data presented to MQTT.
-The `event` holds the data send, `context` is so the function can interact with AWS Lambda to get useful runtime information such as time remaining, and `callback` can be used to explicitly return information back to the caller.
+The `event` holds the data sent, `context` is present so the function can interact with AWS Lambda environment to get useful runtime information such as time remaining, and `callback` can be used to explicitly return information back to the caller.

 Writing to DynamoDB is achieved through a call to `put` using the `DocumentClient`.
 Success / failure handling is achieved by a